 Hours before claiming responsibility for the attack in La Macarena, the ELN said it was also behind a February 14 attack against a military patrol on the Bogotá-Villavicencio highway.
 Additionally, the group said it was responsible for an attack late December in Norte de Santander in which the ELN “neutralized” one Colombian soldier.

-“If the ELN believes that it will put pressure [on us] for a bilateral ceasefire with terrorist acts like that in the Macarena, they are very mistaken,” said Juan Camilo Restrepo, the government’s chief negotiator with the ELN, on Twitter.
+“If the ELN believes that it will put pressure for a bilateral ceasefire with terrorist acts like that in the Macarena, they are very mistaken,” said Juan Camilo Restrepo, the government’s chief negotiator with the ELN, on Twitter.
 “A ceasefire can be achieved when the ELN understands that it is reached by deescalating, not escalating, the conflict.”

 The Colombian government and ELN began their peace talks on February 7, only after the rebel group released high-profile hostage Odín Sánchez.
 It is unclear how the new revelations will affect peace talks, which have been repeatedly delayed over kidnappings carried out by the rebel group.
 The government and ELN are scheduled to reconvene today.